Gawen/life/Resume.md

 Monday July 11 2005 to now

 ## Experiences
+### Hardware Developer Intern @ Bull
+Monday February 01 2010 to Wednesday September 01 2010

+I had to create a SystemRDL-to-Verilog compiler for Bull supercomputers.

+* Worked on hardware IP used in top 500 supercomputers built by Bull.
+* Developed a SystemRDL compiler from scratch to automatically generate IP front-controller (http://www.spiritconsortium.org/releases/SystemRDL)

 ### System Developer @ Wyplay
 Friday May 30 2008 to Wednesday September 03 2008